Jack8861/Restaurant_Rating_Prediction/README.md

 - setup the webapp and run it.

 ### Setting up the database
-(Note: use 4GB of memory for a every instance you create to act as a node or cassnadra will stop right after it starts And for the webapp use t2 small (2GB) memory if you intend to train it remotely)
+(Note: use 4GB of memory for a every instance you create to act as a node or cassnadra will stop right after it starts.)

 - First install java